Skip to content

 • Are application fee waivers available?

-HLS application fees are waived by HLS on the basis of financial need as demonstrated by information on the HLS form.
+HLS application fees are waived by HLS on the basis of financial need ONLY as demonstrated by information on the HLS form.
 No application for admission will be considered before the application fee has been paid or a fee waiver has been granted.

 • Are there “cut-off” GPAs or standardized test scores below which applications are not considered?